erantapaa/hackage-docs-report/README.md

 Note that the rebuild steps for the .h files are unlikely to happen in practice if the .c and .h files are static files (i.e. not dynamically generated.)

+Note that if a target's dependencies change, they do not take effect until the next time an up-to-date check is made for the target.